keithgaines/Portfolio/README.md

 ## Contact Me

 Feel free to reach out if you have any questions, ideas, or just want to connect.
-You can use the email form on the website to get in touch.
+You can use the email form on the website or message me directly on [LinkedIn](https://www.linkedin.com/in/keithgaines/) to get in touch.

 Best regards,
 Keith Gaines